jcbraz/tornado-cash-db/README.md

 # tornado-cash-db

-Advanced Databases Project inspired on Tornado Cash Mechanism
+Advanced Databases Project inspired on Tornado Cash Mechanism.

-Project made for the class of Advanced Databases during Erasmus Semester
+Project made for the class of Advanced Databases during Erasmus Semester.

+Check the docs section to find a detailed explanation of each part of the project.

 ### Setup